 Part time employees will receive this amount, but on a pro rata basis calculated according to the number of hours they work.

-Casual workers are not entitled to any personal leave.
+Casual workers are not entitled to any personal leave but can take unpaid carer’s leave and compassionate leave.

 Personal leave will continue to accrue during the employee’s time off for annual leave and personal leave.